-CSF coccidioides complement fixation looks for antibodies to the fungus Coccidioides immitis in the cerebrospinal (CSF) fluid, the fluid surrounding the brain and spine.
+CSF coccidioides complement fixation is a test that check for infection due to the fungus Coccidioides immitis in the cerebrospinal (CSF) fluid.
+This is the fluid surrounding the brain and spine.

-The spinal fluid needed to perform this test is usually obtained by lumbar puncture (spinal tap).
+A sample of spinal fluid is needed for this test.
+The sample is usually obtained by lumbar puncture (spinal tap).

 A consent form must be signed.
-You will need to remain in the hospital for about 8 hours afterwards, and you should remain lying flat.
+Expect to remain in the hospital for several hours afterward.

-Complement fixation is the most sensitive test for the fungus Coccidioides immitis.
+Complement fixation is one of several tests for the fungus Coccidioides immitis.

 The absence of fungus (a negative test) is normal.

-If the test is positive for fungus, the results indicate an active infection in the central nervous system.
-(See: Disseminated coccidioidomycosis ).
+If the test is positive for fungus, there may be an active infection in the central nervous system.

-Note: While an abnormal result on the spinal fluid test specifically means that the central nervous system is infected, an abnormal result on the blood test does not pinpoint the exact area of infection.
+An abnormal spinal fluid test means that the central nervous system is infected.
+But an abnormal blood test does not pinpoint the exact area of infection.
 It only means that there is a coccidioides infection somewhere in the body.